omorante/shinyepico/README.md

 run_shinyepico()
 ```

 You can assign the number of cores or the upload memory limit with the arguments of that function.
 The parallelization makes the application faster, but it requires more RAM available.
-For computers with limited RAM, the recommendation is n\_cores=1 .
+By default, n\_cores is 1.